Arc-like continua, Julia sets of entire functions, and Eremenko's Conjecture: Introduction

 Conversely, there exists a disjoint-type entire function $f$ having bounded slope with the following property.
 If $X$ is any arc-like continuum having a terminal point $x\in X$, then there exists a Julia continuum $\CH$ of $f$ and a homeomorphism $\psi\colon X\to\CH$ such that $\psi(x)=\infty$. \end{thm}

-Let us note an amusing property of the function $f$ whose existence is asserted in Theorem~\ref{thm:mainarclike}.
+Let us remark on a striking property of the function $f$ whose existence is asserted in Theorem~\ref{thm:mainarclike}.
 Suppose that $F_{\lambda}(x)=\lambda x(1-x)$ is a member of the famous \emph{logistic family} of interval maps, for $\lambda\in [1,4]$.
-Then the \emph{inverse limit space} of $F_{\lambda}$~-- that is, the space of all backward orbits~-- is an arclike continuum having a terminal point (see Proposition~\ref{prop:arclikecharacterization}).
+Then the \emph{inverse limit space} of $F_{\lambda}$~-- that is, the space of all backward orbits~-- is an arc-like continuum having a terminal point (see Proposition~\ref{prop:arclikecharacterization}).
 It is known \cite[Theorem~1.2]{ingramconjecture} that the topology of this continuum determines $F_{\lambda}$ up to a natural notion of conjugacy.
-Hence the topology of $J(f)$, for the single disjoint-type function $f$, contains the information about the dynamics of all members of the logistic family.
+Hence the topology of $J(f)$, for the single disjoint-type function $f$, contains all information about the topological dynamics of all members of the logistic family.

-In the case where $f$ does not have bounded slope (or, at least, ``{\anguine} tracts''), we obtain the following result. \begin{thm}[Topology of Julia continua] Let $\CH$ be a Julia continuum of a disjoint-type entire function $f$.
+In the case where $f$ does not have bounded slope (or even ``{\anguine} tracts''), we obtain the following result. \begin{thm}[Topology of Julia continua] Let $\CH$ be a Julia continuum of a disjoint-type entire function $f$.
 Then $\CH$ has span zero and $\infty$ is a terminal point of $\CH$. \end{thm}

-Here ``span zero'' is another famous concept from continuum theory; again see Definition~\ref{defn:topologicalproperties}.
+Here ``span zero'' (see Definition~\ref{defn:topologicalproperties}) is another famous concept from continuum theory, which means intuitively that two points that exchange their position by travelling within $X$ must meet each other.
 It is well-known \cite{lelekspan} that every arc-like continuum has span zero.
 A long-standing question, posed by Lelek \cite[Problem~1]{lelekproblems} in 1971 and featured on many subsequent problem lists in topology, asked whether every continuum with span zero must be arc-like.
 This would imply that Theorem~\ref{thm:mainarclike} gives a complete classification of Julia continua.
 However, Hoehn \cite{hoehn} constructed a counterexample to Lelek's problem in 2011.
-The conjecture does hold when the continuum in question is either \emph{hereditarily decomposable}~ \cite{bingsnakelike} or \emph{hereditarily indecomposable} \cite{hoehnoversteegenpseudoarc}; see Definition~\ref{defn:indecomposable}.
+The conjecture does hold when the continuum in question is either \emph{hereditarily decomposable}~ \cite{bingsnakelike} or \emph{hereditarily indecomposable} \cite{hoehnoversteegenpseudoarc}.
+(A continuum is \emph{decomposable} if it can be written as the union of two proper subcontinua; it is \emph{hereditarily} (in-)decomposable if all its non-degenerate subcontinua are also (in-)decomposable.
+See Definition~\ref{defn:indecomposable}.)

 Since any Julia continuum different from those constructed in Theorem~\ref{thm:mainarclike} would be of span zero but not arc-like, it would be of considerable topological interest.
 It is conceivable that one can construct a disjoint-type entire function having a Julia continuum of this type, thus yielding a new proof of Hoehn's theorem mentioned above.
 We do not pursue this investigation here.